atamborrino/PlayRTC/README.md

 PlayRTC gives you out-of-the-box rooms where members can send P2P messages to each other via WebRTC SCTP Data Channels, and communicate with the server via Websocket.
 It also provides automatic heartbeats.

 The P2P topology is for now \* to \* (every member is connected to every member).
 However you can build a custom topology (an overlay network) on top of this.
-A future version may allow to define a custom topology *before* the P2P connection part to avoid making useless P2P connections.
+A future version may allow to define a custom topology *before* the P2P connection part to avoid establishing useless P2P connections.

 ## Client side
 You need to include ```playrtc.js``` (or ```playrtc.min.js```) which exposes a global ```Playrtc``` object.
 You can find it in ```client/``` (a Bower and NPM/Browserify version will be available soon).